 Europe is one of the world’s most expensive travel destinations.
 Hotel rates are sky-high in major capitals like London and Paris, and the hefty cost of living (particularly in Scandinavian countries) makes everyday purchases such as meals and public transportation tickets a pricey proposition for travelers.

 But that doesn’t mean you can’t see Europe on a budget.
-We’ve gathered 25 tips to help you save your pennies (or pounds) on your next trip to Europe.
+We’ve gathered 25 tips to help you travel Europe for cheap.

 Europe Trip Planning

 1. Be flexible with your dates and airports.

 One of the best ways to save money on airfare to Europe is to be flexible about when you travel.
 The high season for travel to most of Europe is June through August, so you can often save money on both airfare and lodging by traveling at other times of year.
 (That said, you’ll want to avoid major holidays such as Christmas and Easter.)
 Also, consider flying to and from alternate airports—for example, London Gatwick instead of Heathrow—as a potential way to land cheaper fares.
 To start your search, see The 10 Best Flight Search Sites for Booking Cheap Airfare.

 2. Book at the right time.

 Not sure whether the airfare you’re seeing is a good one?
 There are sites and apps that can help.
 When you search for a fare on Kayak.com, the results page typically features a little box with a fare prediction that advises whether you should wait or buy now.
 The Hopper app (iOS | Android) offers similar predictive advice.
 You can set fare alerts on SmarterTravel’s sister site, Airfarewatchdog, and the site will notify you when the price drops on your route.